danbaryaakov/bean-runner/site/GETTING_STARTED.md

 With this annotation in place, the step will be retried 3 times with a delay of 5 seconds between each retry.
 The options above are the default when this annotation is added without any parameters.

-## Step States
+## Step Status

 Each step has a status (relevant to the selected run) that is reflected in the diagram with a specific color.
-Here are the step states and their colors:
+Here are the step statuses and their colors:

 * Not started (white)
 * Running (yellow)